rest-for-physics/framework/CONTRIBUTING.md

 For details on branches usage refer to the [branches section](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) at the Git documentation.

+### Documenting new methods or classes added to the repository

+TODO : Explain doxygen formatting, tutorials, where official doc is located.
+ETC.

 ### Adding a new commit to the development branch

 It is critical to prepare the `commit` following a few basic rules in order to allow future code review and track